-Overview: On the shores of 22,000-acre Lake Conroe 40 miles north of Houston in southeastern Texas, Conroe started out in the 1880s as a lumber mill town and later became an oil producing center.
+On the shores of 22,000-acre Lake Conroe 40 miles north of Houston in southeastern Texas, Conroe started out in the 1880s as a lumber mill town and later became an oil producing center.
 In the 1930s, it claimed more millionaires than any other metropolis in the country.

-It is a fast-growing place, with an influx of Houston families and professionals seeking a reasonably priced, down to earth place to live.
+This is a fast-growing place, with an influx of Houston families and professionals seeking a reasonably priced, down to earth place to live.
 While the city is primarily an exurb bedroom community, it has managed to hold onto its small town way of life.
 The county rodeo is still held here, and the hot rods swap meet is a popular event.
 The downtown is lined with red brick buildings that house wineries, breweries, galleries, the Owen Theatre, the Heritage Museum of Montgomery, the Lonestar Monument and the Crighton, a renovated Vaudevillian theater.
 The Conroe Art League has a gallery and workshops, and the city hosts a summer concert series, a food truck Feast of Artisans and the Young Texas Artists Music Competition.

 Lone Star Community College's Academy of Lifelong Learning has a good menu of free and low cost classes for people age 50 or better.
 The Woodlands Mall, just 10 miles to the south, has national retailers and restaurants.